xinghul/YetiBackend/README.md

 To stop the process, run `forever stop process_id`, `process_id` here stands for the corresponding process id.
 For example, the process id above is 0.

-So you can stop the process above by simply run `foreve stop 0`.
+So you can stop the process above by simply run `forever stop 0` or `forever stopall`.

 ### **3. REST APIs**